Pennywell Farm: History

 Pennywell became the first attraction in the UK to offer a new, hands-on activity every half hour – a concept that has since been adopted by other farm parks nationwide.
-The model proved successful and set the tone for Pennywell’s future as a pioneer in farm-based tourism.
+Following the implementation of this model, other farm parks in the UK adopted similar scheduled activity formats.

 The Pennywell Miniature Pigs shot to fame in 2007 and attracted a whole host of celebrity owners.
 Media interest followed we have had film crews from Germany, Japan, America, Australia, South Korea as well as the BBC, ITV and Sky.

 Pennywell Farm was the first tourist attraction in Devon and the first farm attraction in the country to be awarded Gold in the Green Tourism Business Scheme.